mzeidenberg/spring_site_0002_005/content/home/syllabus.md

 Academic accommodations are available for students with disabilities.
 Please contact the Moses Center for Students with Disabilities (212-998-4980 or mosescsd@nyu.edu) for further information.
 Students who are requesting academic accommodations are advised to reach out to the Moses Center as early as possible in the semester for assistance, although it can be done at any time during the semester.

 ## Feedback
 I recognize that every student has a different level of background knowledge prior experience when it comes to technology.
 This course is designed as an introductory level class and topics will be presented assuming very little prior exposure to the topics.
 With that said, every student learns differently and I want to ensure that each of you is getting the maximum amount out of the course content as possible.
-Please do not hesitate to get in touch with me via email or during office hours if you feel as though you are falling behind or you are not understanding a certain concept.
+Please do not hesitate to get in touch with me via email or during office hours if you feel as though you are falling behind or you are not understanding a particular concept.